Case Studies 3 cases in detail · 12 LATAM markets · confidential by default

 Conversational intelligence Argentina Oct–Dec 2024 Public disclosure

-Uber × Colapinto: squeezing every drop out of a sponsorship with no budget to amplify
+Uber × Colapinto: winning the sponsorship with zero budget left to amplify

 The challenge

-Uber sponsored Franco Colapinto in his breakout into Formula 1.
-The investment consumed the bulk of the year's budget: there was no room left for paid campaigns.
-We tracked Uber and Colapinto's other 5 sponsors in parallel, race by race (6 races, from Austin to Abu Dhabi), to read what was working — and which traps to avoid — before the next one.
+Uber backed Franco Colapinto in his breakout into Formula 1.
+The deal ate most of the year's budget — nothing left for paid campaigns.
+So the conversation had to do the work.
+We tracked Uber against Colapinto's 5 other sponsors in parallel, race by race (6 races, Austin to Abu Dhabi), reading what was landing — and which traps to dodge — before the next green light.

 The result